“Did you leave the TV on?” my wife asked.

 Chester’s ears perked up.
 He scampered to the window.

-Have you ever seen how a cartoon character fall in love?
-There are these little heart-shaped balloons that appear over their heads and swirl about in crazy eddies of love.
+Have you ever seen how a cartoon character falls in love?
+These little heart-shaped balloons appear over their heads and swirl about in crazy eddies of love.
 Like this

 He bolted through the screen window, bobbed across the road and arced gracefully over my neighbor’s barbed wire fence.
 I have never seen such joy as the little guy bounded across the pasture to the side of his heart’s desire.

 Maud did not just hate coyotes.
-She hated canines in general – and as small and absurd as Chester was, he was still unfortunately a canine.
+She hated canines in general – and as small and absurd as Chester is, he was still, unfortunately, a canine.
 The poor Pomeranian was beside himself because what he loved, did not love him.

 He tried plucking ditch lilies for her.